prometheus/prometheus/README.md

 # Prometheus

 Prometheus is a systems and service monitoring system.
+It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts if some condition is observed to be true.

 Prometheus' main distinguishing features as compared to other monitoring systems are:

 - a **multi-dimensional** data model (timeseries defined by metric name and set of key/value dimensions)
 - a **flexible query language** to leverage this dimensionality